ianforcements/ianforcements.github.io/_pages/about.md

 I can be reached at ian.hutchinson@gmail.com

-This blog is hosted on GitHub Pages, and is built using Jekyll with the minima theme.
+This blog is hosted on GitHub Pages, and is built using Jekyll with the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/) theme with some slight adjustments.